 The positions described herein are governmental issues chosen by the members of the South Carolina League for study, consensus, and action.
-The goal of studying an issue and reaching consensus among members is to formulate a League position in order to take action.
-Once a position is reached, action by Leagues and League members consists of advocating and lobbying in support of the position.
+The goal of studying an issue and reaching consensus among members is to formulate a League position on which to take action by advocating and lobbying in support of the position.

 Program exists on all levels: local, state, and national.
 Members vote on adoption of proposed Program items, and on whether to continue with or drop current Program items.
 This is done every year at the local level, and every two years at the state and national levels.
 LWVSC adopts program at its biennial convention held in odd-numbered years.

 LWVUS adopts program at its biennial convention held in even-numbered years.